jonahkula/chat-app/README.md

 # Chat App

-Have one on one conversations with a friend!
+Have one on one conversations with a friend!\
+All you need is a Google account.

+_Supported in Chrome and Firefox_

 Run `npm run dev` to start app